 Electrical power, by changing night into day, revolutionized the way people lived.
 So did the other technologies that Rogers had the vision to incorporate into Hearthstone.
 These included the very things we take for granted; central heat, running hot and cold water, and bathrooms.

 Henry J. Rogers' accomplishments and his impact on the growth of the City of Appleton contributes to the significance of Hearthstone.
 But the story does not end there.
-Woven within the story of Hearthstone are the stories of the Smith family and Kimberly Clark Corporation, of the Pierce family, of the Fox River and its dams, mills, canals, and locks from Oshkosh to Green Bay.
+Woven within the story of Hearthstone are the stories of the Van Nortwick family, of the Priest family, of the Pierce family, of the Fox River and its dams, mills, canals, and locks from Oshkosh to Green Bay.
 They are stories of riches, of failures, and of fire.
 All of these stories are deeply ingrained in Hearthstone.

 Learn about each of these from our docents as you tour Hearthstone.